helloanh/anh-popperscores/README.md

 ### Enabling Site Icons in Header

+#### Creating a site button
 The site button will have the following behaviors:
         1. The button has the first letter of your blog's name.
         2. The button acts as a home page link.
         3. The button will be present on posts with no featured, posts with featured img, post with collapsed menu, and desktop-full screen.
         4. The button is not fixed to the viewpoint.
 That means when the reader is scrolling down the screen, the button will disappear.

-        5.
+#### Site Icons